-In 2022, 1473 emails were received by questions@bwxt.com, the majority of which were spam, questions for finance or purchasing, job seekers or agencies seeking employment verifications.
-In 2022, there were 113 calls from June to December to the 1.855.696.9588 toll free number, most of which were related to employment verification, procurement, community giving or public/media relations.
-BWXT NEC did notice a decrease in questions from the public via emails and phone calls since 2020.
-We encourage community members to use this outlet to contact us with questions, comments and concerns.
+In 2023, 1503 emails were received by questions@bwxt.com, the majority of which were spam, questions for finance or purchasing, job seekers or agencies seeking employment verifications.
+In 2023, there were 228 calls to the 1.855.696.9588 toll free number, most of which were related to employment verification, procurement, community giving or public/media relations.
+We encourage community members to use this outlet to contact us with questions, comments, and concerns.
 All emails and calls to the information line were appropriately handled and addressed.